gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 >**Notes**: By default the number of EIPs allowed to be created in any given region is limited to 5.
 >So if you need to deploy a live environment, you will need to request a quota increase for the region you are deploying into.
 >Ask a core team member to do it for you.

+#### Create DNS record for accessing endpoint on staging and on live servers

+There is a couple of endpoints that need to have a domain name associated with them for each deployment environments.

+The domain names should be for staging enviroment:
+* yoursubdomain-staging.gigadb.host
+* portainer.yoursubdomain-staging.gigadb.host
+and optionally:
+* files.yoursubdomain-staging.gigadb.host
+* bastion.yoursubdomain-staging.gigadb.host

+and for live environment:
+* yoursubdomain-live.gigadb.host
+* portainer.yoursubdomain-live.gigadb.host
+and optionally:
+* files.yoursubdomain-live.gigadb.host
+* bastion.yoursubdomain-live.gigadb.host

+where *yourdomain* is a unique short string of your choice to identify your endpoints form those of other team members, like your IAM role name in lowercase or Gitlab project prefix.

+Ask a core team member to create an "A" record in the DNS server to map to the Elastic IPs you have set up in previous section for your staging and live environment.

 ##### AWS credentials